CharlieSong1999/Demo/Readme.md

 # Development

-The demo consists of two part: Front-End and Back-End.
+The demo consists of two parts: Front-End and Back-End.

 ## Front-End

-Using vite + vue3 + typescript + element-ui + draggable as the project based.
+Using vite + vue3 + typescript + element-ui + draggable as the project-based.

 ### Project Structure